chalbori/bmdms-np/resources/README.md

 The modified form available to BMDMS-NP shouldn't be provided at here.

-Please give me a mail to request this file which can be used with sqlite3.
+Please send me a mail to request this file which can be used with sqlite3.